-Important: You either use --queryor --table, but attempting to define both results in an error.
+You can use either --query or --table, but attempting to define both results in an error.

-The Sqoop Export Tool
+Sqoop Export Tool

 Sqoop's export process will read a set of delimited text files from HDFS in parallel, parse them into records, and insert them as new rows in a target database table.
 The syntax for the export command is: